steinar-flatland/mdfmt/docs/developer/Windows-Laptop-Setup-Instructions.md

 Finally configure settings in Visual Studio Code:

-- Using the menu that looks like a gear at the lower left, select `Settings`.
+- Use the menu that looks like a gear at the lower left, and select `Settings`.
 - In the `Search settings` field type `files.exclude`
   - If it is not there already, add the glob pattern, `**/.github`, to hide the folder with `git` state.
 This reduces the chances of accidentally corrupting this data.

 ## 8. Visual Studio

-Visual Studio Community is all that is needed for Mdfmt development.
-If you have a paid version, that is fine too.
+Visual Studio Community is sufficient for Mdfmt development.
+If you have a paid version of Visual Studio, that is fine too.
 This section discusses how to install Community.

 Go to the [Visual Studio downloads page](https://visualstudio.microsoft.com/downloads/).
 Download Visual Studio Community, which downloads `VisualStudioSetup.exe` to your Downloads folder.
 Run this executable.